 - Meals and Incidental Expenses (M&IE) Per Diem

-The faculty member is responsible for completing a travel authorization, purchasing airfare, and making hotel accommodations.
-GEO will reimburse the relevant department/college for the above-listed expenses.
-Additional expenses are the responsibility of the department/college as agreed with the faculty member.
+The grantee is responsible for completing a travel Pre-Approval, purchasing airfare, and making hotel accommodations.
+GEO will reimburse the relevant department/college for the above listed expenses.
+Any additional expenses are the responsibility of the department/college, as agreed to with the grantee.

 One grant award is available each semester.
 A committee will review the proposals and make funding decisions.

-Applications in all curricular and academic specializations in which the partner university offers coursework and majors in the VT faculty members related area are eligible
+Applications from all curricular and academic specializations in which the partner university offers coursework and majors in the VT faculty members related area are eligible.

 Those receiving grants are expected to fulfill the following requirements: